-Game ball from Kobe Bryant's first NBA title up for auction
+Game ball from Kobe Bryant's first NBA title sells for record $508k

 Ball was used in Game 6 clincher as Lakers beat Pacers in 2000 NBA Finals

-Cover Image for Game ball from Kobe Bryant's first NBA title up for auction
+Cover Image for Game ball from Kobe Bryant's first NBA title sells for record $508k

 Kobe Bryant won the first of his five NBA championships as a 21-year-old in 2000.
 (Credit: Getty Images)

-A piece of history from one of the seminal moments of Kobe Bryant’s illustrious career is now on the auction block at Sotheby’s: The championship-clinching basketball used during Bryant’s first NBA title in 2000, signed by multiple members of the championship team including Bryant and Shaquille O’Neal.
+The championship-clinching basketball used during Kobe Bryant’s first NBA title in 2000, signed by multiple members of the championship team including Bryant and Shaquille O’Neal, sold for a record $508,000 at Sotheby's on Thursday night.

 There has been an unquenchable thirst for all things relating to Bryant among high-end collectors, especially at Sotheby’s, which over the past few years has handled multiple record-breaking auctions of Bryant jerseys (led by the $7 million sale of his rookie debut gamer), sneakers and more.

-The same auction also includes the championship-clinching ball from the following year, also signed by 13 Lakers, which has a current bid of $250,000.
+The same auction also included the championship-clinching ball from 2001, also signed by 13 Lakers, which sold for $317,500 (which also smashed the previous record).

 Additionally, a jersey worn by Bryant during two games of the 2010 NBA playoffs — a year which would end in a title for Bryant and the Lakers, is up for bidding, currently sitting at $200,000 on 45 bids and no reserve.